ajay1685/ajay1685.github.io/_posts/2024-04-09-qupath-paquo-1.md

 ---
-title: 'Access detection measurements from a QuPath in python'
+title: 'Access detection measurements from a QuPath project in python'
 date: 2024-04-09
 permalink: /posts/2024/04/09/
 tags: